-"small measure of spirits," 1796, shortening of nipperkin (1670s) "quantity of liquor of a half pint or less," possibly of Dutch or Low German origin (compare German Nipp "sip, taste") and related to nip (v.).
-Reinforced by nip (n.2) on notion of "fragment or bit pinched off" (c.
+"small measure of strong spirits," 1796, slang shortening of nipperkin (1670s) "quantity of beer or liquor of a half pint or less," possibly of Dutch or Low German origin (compare German Nipp "sip, taste") and related to nip (v.).
+Reinforced by nip (n.2) in its secondary sense of "fragment or bit pinched off" (c.
 1600).

 "a pinch; a sharp bite," 1540s, from nip (v.).
+Sense of "a small bit of anything, fragment or bit pinched off" is from c.
+1600.
 Meaning "a chill in the weather" is from 1610s, probably so called for its effect on vegetation.
-Nip and tuck "a close thing" is recorded from 1832, perhaps from sailing or tailoring.
+Nip and tuck "a close thing," especially a close approach to equality in the results of a horse race or any competition, is recorded by 1847, American English, perhaps an image from sailing or tailoring.